Kampfkarren/ultimate-list/docs/docs/core-concepts/data-sources.md

 #### `get: (startIndex: number) -> DataSourceCursor<T>?`

 Given an index, provides a cursor that points to that value, if it exists, as well as provides a way to go forwards and backwards.
+The results provided by `get` **must** be sorted in ascending order.

 `DataSourceCursor<T>` is defined as follows:
 ```ts